skiarsi/java-internet-connection-checker/README.md

 ## Why I made it?
-Actully it is my first project that I desided to upload in git. and I think first small & useful project in java (after giving up from PHP).
+Actully it is my first project that I desided to upload in git. and I think it is small & useful project in java.
 So I made it.
 ## Run Locally

 1. you can clone this progect with git command